 BP3: L4- (Low Level 4)

-This could be provided as a summary at the end of the student’s assignment or on the coursework mark and authentication sheet, together with summative comments which explain why the final overall level and mark were awarded.
+This could be provided as a summary on the coursework mark and authentication sheet, together with summative comments which explain why the final overall level and mark were awarded.

 You should mark and annotate the work in ink.
 Initial marking may be done in pencil until you are satisfied that you are applying the marking criteria accurately and consistently; please then go over your marks and comments in ink.
 The colour of the ink is not important provided it is visibly different to the student’s work.